-During the year, the Company added \$1.0 million to the U.S. Capital Funding I credit securitization.
-At year-end the Company held two positions in credit securitizations totaling \$44.3 million or 22.4% of total investments.
-The Community Funding CLO, Ltd. is the largest holding in this category valued at \$43.3 million.
+During the year, the Company had no changes to credit securitizations.
+At year-end the Company held two positions in credit securitizations totaling \$45.3 million or 27.1% of total investments.
+The Community Funding CLO, Ltd. is the largest holding in this category valued at \$44.1 million.
 Community Funding CLO contains direct capital investments in 35 community and regional banks from 24 states.
-The estimated effective yield for Community Funding at inception was 10.49%.
+The estimated effective yield for Community Funding in 2017 was 10.49%.